GreengageDB/greengage/.abi-check/README.md

 ## Check the ABI's compatibility

-Several binaries are shipped in Greenplum, e.g., `$GPHOME/bin/postgres`, `$GPHOME/lib/libpq.so`, etc. Since the `postgres` binary are referenced by many extensions, the ABI compatibility of it is the most important.
+Several binaries are shipped in Greengage, e.g., `$GPHOME/bin/postgres`, `$GPHOME/lib/libpq.so`, etc. Since the `postgres` binary are referenced by many extensions, the ABI compatibility of it is the most important.
 The following steps illustrate how to check the ABI compatibility of the `postgres` binary.

 1. Dump the ABI information of one `postgres` binary.
    ```
    abi-dumper $GPHOME/bin/postgres -lver <version of the binary> -o <output file>
    ```
    - `<version of the binary>`: The version of the binary.
 You can give it some reasonable name, e.g., `7.0.0` to indicate the binary is built from '7.0.0' tag.
-   - `<output file>`: The file path for dumping the ABI information, e.g., `greenplum-7.0.0.dump`
+   - `<output file>`: The file path for dumping the ABI information, e.g., `greengage-7.0.0.dump`

 2. Dump the ABI information of another `postgres` binary (same as the step 1).